By using cloud - init,you can perform a variety of configuration tasks.

 edit the

-file,for example:#vi /etc / cloud/cloud.cfg
+/etc / cloud/cloud.cfgfile,for example:#vi /etc / cloud/cloud.cfg -

 Comment out or remove the configuration that you do not want

-section .cloud_init_modules: - disk_setup - migrator - bootcmd - write-files - growpart - resizefs - set_hostname - update_hostname - update_etc_hosts - rsyslog - user-group #- ssh
+cloud - inittoupdate when you restore your instance.
+For example, toavoid updating the SSH key file,remove-sshfrom thecloud_init_modulessection .cloud_init_modules: - disk_setup - migrator - bootcmd - write-files - growpart - resizefs - set_hostname - update_hostname - update_etc_hosts - rsyslog - user-group #- ssh

 verification